adrianco12/AI-Machine-Learning-Projects/README.md

-# AI & Machine Learning Course Projects
+# AI & Machine Learning Projects

-Welcome to the repository for my AI and Machine Learning class projects.
+Welcome to the repository for my AI and Machine Learning projects.
 This repository contains all the work completed during a hands-on introduction to machine learning and artificial intelligence using Python, Scikit-Learn, TensorFlow, and Keras.

 ## Course Overview